chr15m/nostr-relay-research/XX.md

 - **Bucket splitting constraints**: Only allows splitting when the node's own ID falls within the bucket range
 - **Multiple lookup paths**: Uses α=3 concurrent queries rather than single-path lookups
 - **Rate limiting**: Limits PING requests to prevent rapid routing table manipulation
+- **Cryptography**: Signed events prevent an attacker generating fake values

-The remaining risks are due to the relatively small size of the Nostr relay network (~1000 nodes vs millions in BitTorrent DHT) which make eclipse attacks more feasible:
+The remaining risks are due to the relatively small size of the Nostr relay network (~1000 nodes vs millions in the BitTorrent DHT) which make eclipse attacks more feasible:

 - **Lower attack cost**: Fewer malicious relays needed to surround targets
 - **Limited routing diversity**: Fewer honest nodes provide less diverse routing paths
 - **No node ID restrictions**: Attackers can freely generate URLs to position their node IDs strategically

 The primary mitigation against this attack is the fact that clients already have other sources for valid NIP-65 relay lists.
-Clients can cryptographically verify NIP-65 lists and obtain those lists from other sources, which allows them to route around any malicious DHT attack and rendering such an attack fairly pointless.
+Clients can cryptographically verify NIP-65 lists and obtain those lists from other sources, which allows them to route around any malicious DHT attack and renders such an attack fairly pointless.

 ## Bootstrap Process